PietroFilippo/torrent-finder-cli/README.md

   - **Direct Terminal Download:** Use `aria2c`, `webtorrent-cli`, or `peerflix` integration to download files directly within the terminal, with native progress UIs.
   - **File Browser / Episode Picker (Anime + Movies & Series):** Open **📂 Browse torrent files…** from the download menu to list every file in the torrent (videos, subs, artwork, .nfo, samples) and pick any subset.
 Features vim-style visual range selection (`v` anchor, `Shift+V` range-toggle) and rapid hotkeys (`a`, `i`, `c`, `w`). **Selection persists across re-entries** — reopening the picker shows your existing checkboxes already ticked, so you can refine without rebuilding from scratch.
 Confirming with nothing checked clears the selection; `Esc` cancels and keeps the prior picks intact.
 Only `aria2c` honors strict file selection on download — `webtorrent` and `peerflix` ignore `--select` and pull the whole torrent (the menu warns you when a selection is active). **Streams auto-skip non-video picks** and warn about it, so you can still e.g. download the .srt + .nfo alongside the video without breaking playback.
 If a stream selection contains zero video files, the stream errors out instead of silently substituting another file.
   - **Stream to VLC:** Stream media directly to VLC Media Player using `webtorrent-cli` (default) or `peerflix` (fallback).
 Both stream and download menus list **webtorrent before peerflix** to match this preference.
 Press the `v` hotkey at any time during a streaming session to reopen VLC without losing your torrent download/buffering progress.
 The CLI checks active processes (`tasklist` on Windows, `pgrep -x` on Mac/Linux) and silently ignores the hotkey if VLC is already running, preventing accidental duplicate windows.
 When an episode is selected, streams that specific file.
+  - **Subtitles for streams (auto + manual):** A `📝 Source: <mode>` row in the Download Method menu controls how VLC gets subtitles for the next stream:
+    - `auto-detect from torrent` *(default)* — scans the torrent for `.srt/.ass/.ssa/.vtt/.sub` files paired with each video (matched by basename, language tag like `.en.srt`, or a sibling `Subs/` folder with episode-numbered files like `01.ass`).
+Matches are pre-downloaded via aria2c and attached to VLC via `--sub-file` before playback starts.
+English subs are prioritized as the primary track when available.
+    - `external file` — pick a `.srt/.ass` from a list of recent files in your `downloads/` folder, or type a custom path.
+The same file is attached to every episode in the session.
+    - `off` — stream with no subtitles.
+    - After downloading subs via **📝 Search & download subtitles** (the existing subliminal flow), the saved file is auto-promoted to external mode so your next stream just picks it up.
   - **Auto Episode Navigation:** When streaming a multi-episode torrent (TV shows, anime batches, season packs) **without** pre-selecting anything, the CLI auto-detects the episode structure via `aria2c` metadata, queues every video file in episode order, and enables `n` (next) / `b` (previous) hotkeys so you can jump between episodes mid-session.
 Single-file movies still stream as-is — no forced picker, no extra wait.
-Heuristic: ≥ 2 video files whose sizes are within an order of magnitude of each other.
+Detection accepts either: (1) ≥ 2 video files carrying explicit episode markers (`S01E01`, ` - 01`, `[01]`, `Episode 01`) regardless of size — robust for releases where finales/specials run 2-3× the average ep — or (2) ≥ 2 video files whose sizes are within an order of magnitude of each other.
   - **Subtitle Download:** Search and download the best matching subtitles directly from the terminal using `subliminal`.
   - **Clipboard Integration:** Easily copy magnet links directly to your OS clipboard (Windows/macOS/Linux).
   - **Seamless Error Recovery:** If a terminal download fails, lacks dependencies, or is manually forcefully aborted by you (`Ctrl+C`), the CLI intercepts the exit and safely drops you back into the download method selector without losing your active search context.